Mikicrepstudios/Mikicrep-Framework/README.md

 - Extract all sdl2mingw .zip files
 - Extract all output/dll .zip files in output directory

+## Documentation
+- You can open documentation on our site or open index.html in docs/html

 ## Support
 You can find support at our discord server